urbanjost/M_factor/README.md

 ## ![M_factor](docs/images/factor.gif)
 # M_factor

    This is a growing collection of Fortran procedures related to factorization of integers and polynomials, and prime factorization.

 ## Introduction

    Division is basically the reverse operation of multiplication.
 But it gets a little more difficult when your factors can only be whole numbers.

    The factors are any of the numbers (or symbols) that form a product when multiplied together.

    So, for example an **Integer Factor** is one of two or more integers that can be exactly divided into another integer.

    Another equivalent way to define "factor" is that it is quantity which is multiplied by another quantity.

    This is in contrast to statistics, where a factor can mean any independent variable.

    There are a few basic example programs included as well ...

    + **lcm**      - display least common multiple of a list of whole numbers
-+ **factors**    - [NUMBERS] display prime factors of numbers
+   + **factors**  - display prime factors of numbers
-+ **gcd**        - [NUMBERS] display greatest common divisor of a list of whole numbers
+   + **gcd**      - display greatest common divisor of a list of whole numbers

    All the procedures are gathered into the Fortran module M_factor.f90.
 So far ...

 ## Name
   M_factor(3fm) - module for least common multiple, greatest